rdsq/blazesh/README.md

 And it also shows the number of background jobs, if it is not `0` like this:

 ![Blazesh showing the jobs number in brackets as 1 after running `sleep 5` on background](./media/jobs.jpg)

+## Configuration

+If you want to disable git checking, like for speed, you can set the `BLAZESH_DISABLE_GIT` environment variable.
+You can set it to anything really.
+It doesn't check